-Students must follow all school rules regarding the possession or use of personal electronic devices (e.g., mobile phones, Apple watches, tablets, Kindles, notebooks, laptops, Chromebooks, etc.).
+Students must follow all school rules regarding the possession or use of personal electronic devices (e.g., mobile phones, Apple watches, tablets, Kindles, notebooks, laptops, iPads, etc.).
 No student may possess or use a personal electronic device at school or on any school activity without the express permission of the principal.
-If student is found with personal electronic device, it will be sent to the office for parents to pick up after school is dismissed.
 No student may access the school network using a personal device without the express permission of the principal.
 The school assumes no liability for loss of or damage to a personal electronic device.
-Students See also USE of ELECTRONIC DEVICES OWNED or ISSUED by the SCHOOL below.
+See also USE of ELECTRONIC DEVICES OWNED or ISSUED by the SCHOOL below.